AG2R LA MONDIALE

-This year is the 28th consecutive season for the team created by Vincent Lavenu in 1992.
+This year is the 29th consecutive season for the team created by Vincent Lavenu in 1992.
 And the amazing story still goes on!
 The oldest French squad in the peloton has had three main sponsors throughout its lifetime: Chazal, Casino and Ag2r.
-It has been known as Ag2r–La Mondiale for eleven years.
-It has featured 25 times in the Tour de France, where it has been a permanent fixture since 1997 with varying degrees of success, ranging from the fall from grace of its leaders Rodolfo Massi (1998) and Francisco Mancebo (2006) to the podium places of Jean-Christophe Péraud (2014) and Romain Bardet (2016 and 2017), as well as Rinaldo Nocentini's eight-day adventure in yellow in 2009.
+It has been known as Ag2r–La Mondiale for twelve years.
+It has featured 26 times in the Tour de France, where it has been a permanent fixture since 1997 with varying degrees of success, ranging from the fall from grace of its leaders Rodolfo Massi (1998) and Francisco Mancebo (2006) to the podium places of Jean-Christophe Péraud (2014) and Romain Bardet (2016 and 2017), not to mention Rinaldo Nocentini's eight-day adventure in yellow in 2009.

 The team from Savoy was established in Chambéry and has been based there ever since.
-It owes local riders much of its lustre.
-Some of them come from Auvergne-Rhône-Alpes, such as Sylvain Calzati, who won the stage to Lorient in 2006, or Cyril Dessel, who wore the yellow jersey and finished sixth overall in the same year.
-Others are home-grown talents, such as Estonia's Jaan Kirsipuu, who stayed with Lavenu from 1992 to 2004, winning four stages and spending six days in yellow in 1999 in the process, as well as Picard Christophe Riblon, who started on the track and went on to win two mountain stages, in 2010 and 2013, an edition where he was awarded the Tour de France combativity prize, which also went to Romain Bardet in 2015.
+It focuses on French riders.
+Some, including Sylvain Calzati, winner of the stage to Lorient in 2006, and Cyril Dessel, who wore the yellow jersey and finished sixth overall in the same year, come from Auvergne-Rhône-Alpes.
+Others are home-grown talents, including Estonia's Jaan Kirsipuu, who rode for Lavenu from 1992 to 2004, winning four stages and spending six days in yellow in 1999, and Picardy’s Christophe Riblon, who started on the track and went on to win a mountain stage in 2010 and another in 2013, when he was named the most combative rider of the Tour de France, a feat repeated by Romain Bardet in 2015.